DetainedDeveloper/App-Brewery-Flutter-Null-Safety/README.md

 #### Installing Firebase CLI and connect to it

 - Depending on your Operating System (Windows, macOS or Linux), you will find the steps to do on the [documentation](https://firebase.google.com/docs/cli?authuser=0&hl=fr#install_the_firebase_cli).
-- After the installation is done, connect to it by executin the following command in a terminal: **`firebase login`**.
+- After the installation is done, connect to it by executing the following command in a terminal: **`firebase login`**.

 #### Installing Flutter SDK and creating a Flutter project